VincentLiu3/TF/README.md

-# Tensor-Factorization
+# Tensor Factorization

-This is an implement of n-dimensional tensor factorization using SGD and ALS to minimize square error.
+This is an implementation of n-dimensional tensor factorization using SGD and ALS to minimize square loss.

 ## Input Format
-Each line presents one rating information.
-The last element is rating value and the rest are features.
+Each line presents one rating data and each column presents one rating feature.
+The last column is rating value and the rest are features.
-For example, the data below has two ratings (2 and 4), and each ratings have three features.
+For example, the data below has two data (rating = 2 and 4), and each ratings have three features.
 ```
+X1,X2,X3,Y
 0,3,1,2
 1,2,2,4
 ```